 Our visit to Mostar in Bosnia and Herzegovina was a detour on our Croatia trip, but in the couple days we were there, we fell in love with Bosnian wine and were mesmerized by the attractive vineyards along our drive from Dubrovnik to Mostar.
 We also loved the food that we ate in Mostar, which was heavy on grilled fish & meats, with some delicious cheeses as appetizers.

 If we went back again, we’d love to try this full-day wine and food tour which departs from Mostar and ventures into the countryside of West Herzegovina.
 The tour includes tasting various cheeses, meats, and wines made from local Zilavka and Blatina grapes.

 5. Day trip from Mostar to Dubrovnik

 While many people do Mostar as a day trip from more popular Dubrovnik, it is of course also possible to do it the other day around.
 If you’re squeezing all of Dubrovnik into a one-day trip from Mostar, it’s advisable to get a private transfer from Mostar to Dubrovnik (and from Dubrovnik back to Mostar if necessary) to avoid wasting time dealing with buses.

 For more information on this super popular city, read about how we tackled Dubrovnik with two kids and mostly managed to avoid the crowds.
-Also feel free to peruse my guides to other cities we’ve visited in the region, including Skradin, Croatia, Perast, Montenegro, Kotor, Montenegro, and Cetara, Italy.
+Also feel free to peruse my guides to other cities we’ve visited in the region, including Skradin, Perast, Kotor, Lake Bled, and Cetara.

 Well, I hope I’ve managed to convince you that there enough unique things to do in Mostar, Montenegro that you can’t miss this alluring city on your Balkan adventure!
 Please don’t hesitate to leave any thoughts or questions in the comments section below!